Luganega and Eggplants

 https://blog.giallozafferano.it/vaipinacucina/fresella-squacquerone-e-polvere-di-cipolla/

-If you like my recipes, follow me on your favorite social media, find me on Facebook, on Pinterest and on Instagram.
+If you like my recipes, follow me on your favorite Social Media, you can find me on Facebook, on Pinterest and on Instagram.

 Author image